davidmshore/InvestingEssentials/docs/resources/main.md

 - [r/ValueInvesting](https://www.reddit.com/r/ValueInvesting/)
 - r/ChubbyFIRE [Sidebar](https://www.reddit.com/r/ChubbyFIRE/)
 - r/leanfire [Legacy Sidebar](https://www.reddit.com/r/leanfire/wiki/config/sidebar/)
-- Since most of these are on Reddit, searching all of Reddit may be the best choice to find answers.
+- Since most of these are on Reddit, searching all of Reddit may be the best option to find a particular answer outside of the provided wikis.
 ### Living Expenses
 Every asset is an opportunity for wise investing.